hcts-hra/ecpo-annotator/README.md

 ## Setting up a new application

 Don't be scared by this list.
 It can be done in 3 minutes.
-Thanks to Chris Misztur there is a more visual description of the process [here](https://medium.com/@chrismisztur/exist-db-polymer-app-template-61e58b1e4000).
+Thanks to Chris Misztur there is a more visual description of the process [here](https://medium.com/@chrismisztur/exist-db-polymer-epco-61e58b1e4000).

 1. download this blueprint as a zip
 1. unpack the zip in your favorite development folder
-1. this creates a folder with starts with 'app-template-'
+1. this creates a folder with starts with 'epco-'
 1. rename the folder to give it your new projectname
 1. execute ´npm install' to install bower and gulp support.
 Note: do NOT bower install yet.
 This will be done by Polymer CLI.
 However if you don't intend to use that you'll have to setup bower yourself.
 1. execute ´ant init´ to name your new app.
 This will put the new name into all needed config files